Effective Management of Anaesthetic Crises (EMAC) - December

 Previous participant reviews:

 "EMAC was a brilliant course.
 I really enjoyed it and found it the most helpful simulation-based course I've done.
 I would strongly recommend it to all anaesthetists."
+(Recent EMAC participant and a senior consultant having gone through the SIMG pathway).

 Payment for short courses is normally by credit card.
 If you need to pay by invoice or require assistance, please email shortcourses@auckland.ac.nz.
-Please note the University does not issue individual invoices for amounts less than $500 New Zealand dollars.